 Duetto I is a newly built 10-story office centre with an underground parking lot.
 It is located in the western part of Vilnius, next to the recently constructed Vilnius western ring road.
 The property has an A class in energy efficiency and will have a BREEAM certification.
 Duetto I was developed by a Lithuanian subsidiary of YIT, a listed Finnish real estate and construction company.
 The anchor tenant in the building is Lindorff.
 The effective vacancy rate of Duetto I was zero because YIT Kausta, a seller of the property, has granted a 2-year guarantee (starting from the acquisition date) of full-occupancy net rental income.
 Any shortage between the actual rental income and the guaranteed amount is paid by YIT Kausta to the Fund on a monthly basis.
 The actual vacancy of Duetto I stood at 25% at the end of March 2017.
-In March however, Vilnius vandenys, a Vilnius municipal water supply company declared that the winner of their tender for the new office location is Duetto I. If a lease agreement is signed with Vilnius vandenys, the property will be fully rented out.
+In March however, Vilnius vandenys, a Vilnius municipal water supply company, declared that the winner of their tender for the new office location is Duetto I. A lease agreement with Vilnius vandenys has now been signed and they will be moving into the property during Q3.
 The Fund also obtained a call option to acquire the neighbouring Duetto II when the building is constructed.